-This recipe for Potato Cutlets with Asparagus is a keeper.
-In fact, the ease of preparation, coupled with deliciousness of the dish, might catapult this one into heavy rotation.
+This recipe for Potato Cutlets with Asparagus and Eggs is a keeper.
+In fact, the ease of preparation, coupled with the deliciousness of the dish, might catapult this one into heavy rotation.
 Preparation just requires a few steps that and, again, the taste is amazing.

 Potatoes with asparagus – fried to perfection – and served with a dollop of sour cream and scallions.
 And while there are no breadcrumbs involved, they still achieve crispy and golden brown crust.

-Now that spring has finally arrived here on the East Cost of US, with it comes an abundance of green asparagus.
-It happens to be the favorite vegetable of both my husband and I.
+Now that spring has finally arrived here on the East Coast of US, with it comes to an abundance of green asparagus.
+It happens to be the favorite vegetable of both my husband and me.

 Typically I make the asparagus the quick way, as a side dish, roasted with Parmesan cheese; but occasionally I fancy it up a bit and I use it in the dishes like this Turkey Alfredo Meatballs with Asparagus.
 Frankly, when time permits, I do prefer to be a little creative with it, so I decided to incorporate it into these Potato Cutlets.

 When I was growing up in Poland, the potatoes were our main source of food.
 There would rarely be a meal where potatoes weren’t used.
 As a result, we frequently were left with lots of cooked potatoes leftovers.
 So my mom would come up with creative ways to use them.
 One of the ways was to make potato cutlets.
 She would just add some cooked & fresh eggs, flour, then bread them with some breadcrumbs, and finally just fry them up.
 I decided to recreate her recipe from scratch and throw in the asparagus.

 What ingredients are needed for this Potato Cutlets with Asparagus recipe?